h4ck3r0/Apktool-termux/README.md

 # Error Solve

 ```
-•If u using android 8+
+• If u using android 8+

-•U get java error
+• U get java error

-•So type proot -0
+• So type proot -0

-•Then run apktool
+• Then run apktool
 ```
 ## CONNECT WITH US :